-NATIONAL PLANNING POLICY FRAMEWORK 2021
+NATIONAL PLANNING POLICY FRAMEWORK

-The National Planning Policy Framework (NPPF) sets out the government's national planning policies for England.
-At paragraph 11, the NPPF sets out a presumption in favour of sustainable development, recognising that sustainable development is underpinned by three overarching, interdependent objectives (economic objectives, social objectives and environmental objectives) which are mutually supportive.
+The NPPF sets out the government's national planning policies for England, with it positioning itself as providing the foundations 'in favour of sustainable development' (par.
+10), recognising that sustainable development is underpinned by three over arching, interdependent objectives (economic objectives, social objectives and environmental objectives) which are interdependent and mutually supportive (par.8).

-Paragraph 126 of the NPPF states that 'The creation of high quality, beautiful and sustainable buildings and places is fundamental to what the planning and development process should achieve.
+Paragraph 131 of the NPPF states that 'The creation of high quality, beautiful and sustainable buildings and places is fundamental to what the planning and development process should achieve.
 Good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.'

-Paragraph 130 requires that planning decisions should ensure that new developments:
+Paragraph 135 requires that planning decisions should ensure that new developments:

-- 'a) will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; - b) are visually attractive as a result of good architecture, layout and appropriate and effective landscaping;
+'a) will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development;

+b) are visually attractive as a result of good architecture, layout and appropriate and effective landscaping;